bitsacm/learning-articles/CP1.md

 Sometimes it takes time to get used to online judges and Project Euler can help you easily start.
 But I recommend that if you choose to solve problems on Project Euler, do it only when starting out.
 It has advanced problems as well, but I think solving problems on online judges will help you learn faster and is a better use of your time.

-You should stick to just one (or maybe two) online judges when you start out.
+You should stick to just one (or maybe two) online judges when you start.

-For beginners, I recommend Codechef.
-Codechef has problems categorized by difficulty levels.
+Most online judges have problems categorized by difficulty levels.
 For each difficulty level, easier problems generally have more submissions.
 So you can sort problems based on number of submissions to find the easiest ones.

+For beginners, I recommend Codechef.
-If you have never before solved a problems on an online judge, you should begin by solving the easiest problem on Codechef - [Life, the Universe, and Everything](https://www.codechef.com/problems/TEST).
+If you have never before solved a problems on an online judge, you can begin by solving the easiest problem on Codechef - [Life, the Universe, and Everything](https://www.codechef.com/problems/TEST).
 You will have to read the [Input/Output tutorial](http://blog.codechef.com/2009/02/24/54/) to solve the problem.
 If you face problems, you can refer to [my solutions](https://www.codechef.com/status/TEST,sharmaeklavya2).
 I have submitted code in many languages, so you'll most likely find a solution in the language of your choice.

+SPOJ is also a good place to start.
+There are problems there even for people who are new to programming.

+## Practice

+Remember that it is very important to practice.
+Try to solve at least one or two questions everyday.

+It is helpful if you stay in touch with people who do competitive programming regularly.
+This will keep you motivated.

+Often while practicing, you will not be able to solve some problems.
+Do not give up easily!
+Keep trying!
+But sometimes even after trying for hours, we are not able to solve it.
+In those cases, it is advisable to look at the editorials.
+Editorials are step-by-step explanations on how to solve a problem.
+Often you'll find new innovative ways of solving problems on reading them.
+So sometimes you should read editorials even if you have been able to solve a problem.

+Sometimes reading editorials is not enough to understand how to solve a problem.
+This is usually the case when you know how to solve it but you are not able to express your ideas as code easily.
+When that happens, you should try looking at others' code.
+Some online judges make other people's code public (like Codechef) while some don't (like SPOJ).

 ## Contests